deepikapedagadi/JWT/README.md

 This way:
 Access Token = fast, short-lived key for APIs.
 Refresh Token= backup key to get a new access token.

+Impact of all three :
+Access + Refresh → Secure and user-friendly.

+JWT only → Secure but needs many logins.

+Basic Auth → Not secure, bad for long use.